UKHSA-Internal/data-dashboard-api/docs/handover/key_tech_debt_items.md

 This will need optimizing moving forward, particularly as more topic pages make use of the global filter linked maps.
 See [CDD-2808](https://ukhsa.atlassian.net/browse/CDD-2808) for more information on this.

-### Extraction of validation & applying to CMS module
+### Application of ingestion validation to CMS module

 Currently, we have a layer of validation at the point of data ingestion.
-This can be found primarily at `ingestion/data_transfer_models/`.
+This can be found in the top-level `validation` module.
-It is recommended that you extract the validation functionality from the `ingestion` module and make the validation its own 1st class module.
-This way you can then share that module with both data ingestion and the `cms/` so that you can bolt on CMS input validation for free.
+The code in this module used to exist only in the ingestion module but with its extraction and move to a top-level module it can be shared with the `cms` code, allowing for input validation in the CMS which is consistent with the ingestion pipeline.

 ### Specifying complete parameters in CMS inputs